dotnet/docs-maui/docs/user-interface/shadow.md

 ---
 title: "Shadow"
-description: "Learn how to use the .NET MAUI Shadow class, which paints a shadow around a control." ms.date: 10/22/2021
+description: "Learn how to use the .NET MAUI Shadow class, which paints a shadow around a control." ms.date: 12/13/2021
 ---

 # Shadow

 <!-- Sample link, if any, goes here -->

-The .NET Multi-platform App UI (.NET MAUI) `Shadow` is a control that paints a shadow around a layout or view.
+The .NET Multi-platform App UI (.NET MAUI) `Shadow` class paints a shadow around a layout or view.
 The `VisualElement` class has a `Shadow` bindable property, of type `Shadow`, that enables a shadow to be added to any layout or view.

 The `Shadow` class defines the following properties: